I Heard It Through the Grapevine: Releases

 Since both the Miracles' and Marvin Gaye's renditions of the song were rejected by Gordy as a single, Gladys Knight & the Pips' version became the first to be released, on September 28, 1967, on Motown's Soul label, with "It's Time to Go Now" on the B-side.
 Motown put little support behind it and the Pips relied on connections with DJs across the United States to get the record played.
 The Pips' version of "Grapevine" reached number one on the Billboard R&B chart on November 25, 1967, and stayed there for six weeks, making it the group's second R&B number one after 1961's "Every Beat of My Heart".
-It reached number two on the Billboard Pop Singles chart the same month, with the Monkees' "Daydream Believer" holding top spot.
+It reached number two on the Billboard Pop Singles chart the same month.
 It was Motown's best-selling single to that point, remaining in the top 10 of the Hot 100 for nearly two months.
 The song was later placed on the Gladys Knight & the Pips album Everybody Needs Love.